randy3k/AlignTab/README.md

 KeyBinds
 ------------
-For frequent patterns, consider the following keybind in your User KeyBindings.
+For frequent patterns, consider the following keybind in your user keybinds file.
+(Remember to change the key and regex.)

 ```
  //align =